datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

    }
    EOT

-Then, we redirect the content of the file into the :command:`meta-add` command in the command line.
+Then, we redirect the content of the file into the :dlcmd:`meta-add` command in the command line.
 The following call would add the metadata entry to the current dataset, ``cozy-screensavers``: